pytries/DAWG/README.rst

-String data in a DAWG (Directed Acyclic Word Graph) may take 200x less memory than in a standard Python dict or list and the raw lookup speed is comparable.
-DAWG may be even faster than built-in dict for some operations.
-It also provides fast advanced methods like prefix search.
+String data in a DAWG (Directed Acyclic Word Graph) may take 200x less memory than in a standard Python dict or list and the raw lookup speed is comparable; it also provides fast advanced methods like prefix search.

 Based on `dawgdic`_ C++ library.